All About Adult Education and Literacy Teachers

 The states with the most job growth for Adult Education and Literacy Teacher are Georgia, Nebraska, and Nevada.
 Watch out if you plan on working in Wyoming, Connecticut, or Rhode Island.
 These states have the worst job growth for this type of profession.

-Salary for an Adult Education and Literacy Teacher
+Adult Education and Literacy Teacher Salary

 Adult Education and Literacy Teachers who work in California, New York, or Connecticut, make the highest salaries.

 Below is a list of the median annual salaries for Adult Education and Literacy Teachers in different U.S. states.

 What Tools do Adult Education and Literacy Teachers Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Adult Education and Literacy Teachers:

 - Microsoft Word